holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_unstructured.md

    a major as inputs and return a float that is the average GPA of students in the specified major.
     - For example: `[SR("eric", "cs", 3.3), SR("jen", "bio", 3.7)], "cs" -> 3.3`
+0. Create a function that processes a list of the student records from the previous problem.
+The function should take a list of student records as an input and return a dictionary mapping student names to their grade.
+    - For example: `[SR("eric", "cs", 3.3), SR("jenn", "bio", 3.7)] -> {"eric": 3.3, "jenn": 3.7}`
 0. Create a function that takes a list of integers as an input and returns the maximum sum of two **different** numbers in the list.
     - For example: `[4, 8, 2, 3] -> 12`
-    - Hint: Return `None` if you don't have all the necessary information
+    - Hint: return `None` if you don't have all the necessary information
 0. Create a function that takes a list of integers as an input and returns the number of times duplicates appear in the list.
     - For example: `[1, 1, 5, 1, 5, 6] -> 3`